Start a Business / Move a Business

 Schools are Excellent and our Service Network is Abundant.
 Brandon’s child services are outstanding.
 Available services include private home day cares, a non-profit day care center and pre-school through high school public school system.
-The Brandon Boys & Girls Club is a busy and happy place.
 For older residents, the Brandon Senior Citizens, Inc. is a very active group with a terrific facility.
-The Brandon Town Office is an excellent resource for all types of information from permitting, zoning, transfer station hours and town recreation programs.
+The Brandon Town Office is an excellent resource for all types of information from permitting, zoning, transfer station hours and top notch town recreation programs.
 You can also contact our fantastic economic development officer, Bill Moore, for more assistance and answers to many of your questions. email@example.com 802-247-3635 x-213

 Home to Several State-of-the-Art Manufacturers.

 - New England Woodcraft — A family owned and operated furniture manufacturer based in Forest Dale which supplies high-end solid wood furniture directly from the factory to the buyer.